dylanhu7/paleo-ninja/README.md

 Are you a Fortnite Professional?
 An up and coming talent in the Fortnite scene?
 Or just a casual player?

-Whichever category you fall into, if you have a developed interest in paleontology and all things dino, Paleo-Ninja is the site for you!
+Whichever category you fall into, if you have a developed interest in archaeology, paleobiology, and especially all things dino, Paleo-Ninja is the site for you!

-Simply provide your Fortnite username and, based on your stats, Paleo-Ninja will match you with a dinosaur!
+Simply provide your Fortnite username (or the Fortnite username of your choice) and, based on your stats, Paleo-Ninja will match you with a dinosaur!

 To run the server: navigate to paleo-ninja/Server and enter into the command line:
 `yarn install`